Quick and Easy – How to Make Chia Seed Jam in Minutes

 What Kind of Fruit Can I Use?

-How to Store Chia Seed Preserves
+How to Store Chia Seed Jam

-Small batches like this can be kept in the refrigerator for about 1 week, maybe up to 2 weeks.
+Keep small batches like this can be kept in the refrigerator for about 1 week, maybe up to 2 weeks.

 This preserve is not suitable for hot water bath canning.
 Here’s why: